docusealco/docuseal/docs/api/csharp.md

       "schema": {
         "type": "string"
       },
-      "description": "The unique applications-specific identifier provided for the template via API or Embedded template form builder.
-It allows you to receive only templates with your specified external id."
+      "description": "The unique application-specific identifier provided for the template via API or Embedded template form builder.
+It allows you to receive only templates with your specified external ID."
     },
     {
       "name": "folder",